-Hosted, Local, and Mailbox Agents
+Hosted, Local, Mailbox and Proxy Agents

 Agents operate in various environments depending on how they are created and deployed.